Can You Clean Pool Filter Cartridges in Dishwasher?

 The Short Answer: Absolutely Not

-Don't put your pool filter cartridges in the dishwasher.
+Nine times out of ten, when pool owners consider tossing their dirty filter cartridges into the dishwasher for a quick clean, they're about to make a costly mistake.
 This can damage your dishwasher's spray arms, contaminate future dish loads with pool chemicals and debris, and actually harm your filter cartridges.
 The high heat can warp the pleated material, and dishwasher detergent can break down the filter fabric.

 Why Your Dishwasher Isn't the Solution